 They provide more of a ‘boot-less’ feel in comparison to other designs.
 However, for advanced surfers who regularly go in the water, they tend to deliver less durability so will most likely require replacing each season.

-How Should They Fit?
+How Tight Should Wetsuit Boots Fit?

-Most boots tend to have a thicker layer of rubber on the edge of the toe and the back of the heel, and those which fit too small can really push on the toes and cause discomfort.
+However, the boots should not feel too tight; this can cause cramping in the foot, which is less than ideal when you're trying to focus on your surf.
+Most boots tend to have a thicker layer of rubber on the edge of the toe and the back of the heel; if your boot is too tight, it can really push on the toes and cause discomfort.

 Wetsuits boots don’t change in size as you may expect, so if they are too tight, they will remain too small, and you may have to purchase another pair to avoid the pain!